zio/zio-http/docs/website/docs/v1.x/getting-started.md

     )
 }
 ```
-When we call `app` with `request` it calls apply the method of HTTP via `zhttp.test` package
+When we call the `app` with the `request` it calls the apply method of `Http` via `zhttp.test` package

 ## Socket

-`Socket` is another functional domain in ZIO HTTP.
-It provides operators to create socket apps.
+`Socket` is functional domain in ZIO HTTP.
+It provides constructors to create socket apps.
 A socket app is an app that handles WebSocket connections.

 ### Creating a socket app